bbertka/python-cfworker/examples/simple-worker/README.md

 ================================================================================

-This is a sample application showing how to deploy a simple Python worker using Cloud Foundry and the CFWorker module (Flask + Threading)
+This is a sample application showing how to deploy a simple Python worker using Cloud Foundry and the CFWorker module (Flask + Multiprocessing)

 To Deploy on Cloud Foundry